coinbase-samples/advanced-sdk-ts/README.md

 # Coinbase Advanced API TypeScript SDK

-Welcome to the Coinbase Advanced API Typescript SDK.
+Welcome to the Coinbase Advanced API TypeScript SDK.
 This TypeScript project was created to allow developers to easily plug into the [Coinbase Advanced API](https://docs.cdp.coinbase.com/advanced-trade/docs/welcome).

 For more information on all the available REST endpoints, see the [API Reference](https://docs.cdp.coinbase.com/advanced-trade/reference/retailbrokerageapi_getaccount).